rhezab/smile/docs/notes.md

 The project starts off with a bunch of files which you might find unfamiliar.
 There is no magic there though.
 The basic directory structure was automatically created by [Vite](https://vitejs.dev).

-First you need to install Node.js on your computer if you haven't already.
+First, you need to install Node.js on your computer if you haven't already.
 You can download the latest version [here](https://nodejs.org/en/download/).
 Verify that you have the `npm` command in your terminal program of choice.

 Next, I initialized a default Vite project: